Nicholas Robinson (historian): Background

-Robinson was born in Amsterdam, Netherlands, in 1946, to a wealthy middle-class Anglican family.
+Robinson was born in Dublin, Ireland, in 1946, to a wealthy middle-class Anglican family.
 He was born to Howard and Lucy Robinson, the third in a family of four boys.
-His father was an accountant who founded the City of Dublin Banker and was a prominent freemason of the Grand Lodge of Ireland.
+His father was an accountant who founded the City of Dublin Bank and was a prominent freemason of the Grand Lodge of Ireland.
 The Robinson family had been coopers associated with the brewing business of the Guinness family.
 Nicholas's grandfather was a coal importer.

 While studying for a law degree at Trinity College Dublin, he began a relationship with his future wife Mary Robinson (née Bourke), who would later become the President of Ireland.
-With his wife Mary, he has one daughter and two sons, and six grandchildren.
+With his wife Mary, he has one daughter and two sons.

 Career

 Robinson has helped establish numerous bodies, among them the Irish Architectural Archive (with Edward McParland), the Birr Scientific and Heritage Foundation, the Irish Landmark Trust (of which he is a Trustee, ex officio President & Patron), and (with his wife Mary) the Irish Centre for European Law at Trinity College.
+He spent 30 years curating a collection of social and political caricatures which he presented to the Library of Trinity College Dublin in 1996.